Looking for family-friendly, festive, free holiday events around Seattle? Look no further than a dazzling parade on the Eastside.

 Favorite parts and the crowds

 My little ones loved the falling snow and cheerful characters.
-I was really impressed by how much time each character took to wave to kids and make magical experiences a possibility.
-It was really sweet to see my kiddos’ faces light up with excitement, and their cheerful voices yell above the crowd, “It’s Santa!
+I was impressed by how much time each character took to wave to kids and make magical experiences possible.
+It was really sweet to see my kiddos’ faces light up with excitement and their cheerful voices yell above the crowd, “It’s Santa!
 I can’t believe it’s Santa.”

 One thing we weren’t expecting was the crowd.
 We weren’t the only ones looking to feel the holiday cheer.
 The street was packed with people.
 Be sure to arrive early if you want to score a front-row seat.
 Watching the parade unobstructed makes for a much more enjoyable experience.